 What we like about it

-It also has everything you need to suit a serious runner, including a maximum speed of 12 mph — powered by a beefy 4.0 CHP motor — and incline capability of up to 15%.
-It does not offer decline capability (to simulate downhill slopes), but it is Bluetooth compatible, so you can use a wireless heart rate monitor or sync workouts to some of your favorite mobile apps, including Explore the World and the Bowflex JRNY app.
+It also has everything you need to suit a well-versed runner, including a maximum speed of 12 mph — powered by a beefy 4.0 CHP motor — and incline capability of up to 15%.
+It does not offer decline capability (to simulate downhill slopes).
+If you have Bluetooth compatible, meaning you can use a wireless heart rate monitor or sync workouts to some of your favorite mobile apps, including Explore the World and the Bowflex JRNY app.

 The JRNY app offers iFit-like interactive training options, including virtual coaching.
 It does require a subscription, but you can try a 2-month trial for free when you buy the treadmill.